-The Associate of Occupational Science in Heavy Equipment (AOS) goes beyond showing you how to get a heavy equipment job—it shows you how to keep one.
+The Associate of Occupational Science in Heavy Equipment (AOS) goes beyond showing you how to get a heavy equipment job—it introduces concepts and skills aligned with other jobs in the industrial/construction sector.

 This degree is for those looking for personal growth in their construction career.
-This program will help you go from entry-level operator to long-term employee and contributor.
+This program will help you go from entry-level operator to roles of differing responsibility.
 The AOS degree offered by Heavy Equipment Colleges of America (HEC) opens the door to making a career transition, learning advanced industry skills, or solidifying current employment.
 This program includes heavy equipment courses as well as college-level general education courses.

-When you complete your AOS degree, you’ll have something that employers will be looking for: the skills to be in an advanced position in their company.
+When you complete your AOS degree, you’ll have something that employers will be looking for: the diverse skills to move around in their company.

-According to the Bureau of Labor Statistics (BLS), the field of heavy equipment operation will grow as much as 10 percent from 2014 to 2024.
-And with so many positions available, you’ll want to make sure you get into one that can launch a successful career in construction.
+According to the Bureau of Labor Statistics (BLS), the field of heavy equipment operation will grow as much as five percent from 2020 to 2030.
+And with positions available, you’ll want to make sure you get into one that can launch a career in construction.
 That’s why the AOS degree and the skills it teaches you are important.
-This degree will give you an edge in the career competition by equipping you with skills that employers are directly looking for.
+This degree will give you an edge in the career competition by equipping you with the diverse skills that employers tell us they are looking for.

 Our instructors have the best of both worlds: a passion for the heavy equipment industry and the experience to teach about it.—so that you acquire the skills you need to become successful.
-The AOS degree program sets HEC apart from other training institutions, and our students directly benefit from that.
+The AOS degree program sets HEC apart from other training institutions.

-If you are interested in personal growth in your career and roles of increasing responsibility, the AOS degree is designed just for you.
+If you are interested in personal growth in your career and roles of varying responsibility, the AOS degree is designed just for you.
 It will help you progress into expanded opportunities while providing more value to your employer and better means of support for yourself and your family.